alphagov/government-service-design-manual/guides-and-toolkits/designing-your-service/browsercompatibility.md

 In the first month of launch GOV.UK was accessed by 2,963 different browser versions and 900 separate devices.
 Recognising that it is impossible to build services that have been tested across every possible combination of browser and operating system we used data from DirectGov, BusinessLink and some departments, wider data from external sources and the opinions of GDS developers to identify our priorities.
 This produced a two tier approach: we want the site to work well in the most common situations, and to be functional in other high profile but less popular circumstances (functional means all content being viewable (no overlapping areas) and any interactive elements not preventing access to content).

-###GOV.UK
-Based on our known audience (using data from DirectGov, BusinessLink and some departments) and wider data from external sources we decided to make sure GOV.UK worked well on the following operating systems:
-* Windows 7
-* Windows XP
-* Windows Vista
-* MacOS
-* iOS
-* Android 4.x

-these browsers:
-* Apple Safari (latest version)
-* Google Chrome (latest version)
-* Microsoft Internet Explorer 8
-* Microsoft Internet Explorer 9
-* Mozilla Firefox (versions above 5)

-whilst ensuring it was at least functional on these operating systems:
-* Android 2.3
-* Blackberry 6.0 and above

-and these browsers:
-* Microsoft Internet Explorer 7
-* Microsoft Internet Explorer 6

 ###Continuous compatibility
 We need to distinguish between those browsers and operating systems whose popularity is either increasing or holding steady and those for which the opposite is true.
 Although Internet Explorer versions 6 and 7 have only been used by a minority (almost 5% of the total visits to GOV.UK since launch) this still accounts for a significant number of individuals who government services must take into account.